JonathanC13/Exercise-Routines/server/test-cases.md

         3. The routine document is deleted from the collection 'routines'.
         4. The session documents with the routineId referenced are deleted from the collection 'sessions'.

-    *Status*: todo
+    *Status*: Pass

 - Test 6: Delete a routine that has related session documents and those sessions have sub documents in the array exercises.
     *Description*:
         To test the cascading delete when routine is deleted.
-        With a routine document that has 2 session documents in collection 'sessions' that has a reference to the routine _id. session document field routineId.
+        Create a routine document that has 2 session documents in collection 'sessions' that has a reference to the routine _id through session document's field routineId.
         Within each session document's exercises sub document array, there are 2 exercises.

     *Prerequisites*: